Netherlands

 Participation exemption

-Participation exemption or substantial holding exemption is one of the main pillars of corporate income tax.
-The scheme was introduced to prevent double taxation.
-Profit distribution between group companies is exempted from tax.
+The participation exemption, also known as the substantial holding exemption, is one of the main pillars of corporate income tax designed to prevent double taxation.
+It aims to facilitate tax-free profit distribution between group companies.

 A participation refers to a situation where a company (the parent company) is the owner of at least 5% of the nominal paid-in capital of a company that is based either in the Netherlands or abroad (the subsidiary).
 A cooperative membership qualifies as well regardless of its share in the cooperative’s capital.